Currently, most 3d printers are built with a Cartesian construction, which basically means that they are sold without an enclosure.

 Isolates your models from humidity

 Moisture is one of the worst enemies of 3d printing; When a spool of printing material gets wet, it becomes brittle and difficult (or impossible) to use.
 When using an enclosed printer, the humidity in the environment doesn’t affect the object since it’s in a controlled environment.

 It Minimizes heat loss from the bed

 The heated bed transforms electrical energy into heat in order to improve the first layer adhesion.
-Some plastics like PLA or TPU don’t require the bed to be hot, but it’s a must when using ABS or other demanding materials.
+Some plastics like PLA or TPU may not require the bed to be hot, but it’s a must when using ABS or other demanding materials.

-The enclosure prevents that heat from going being lost, while reducing heating time and temperature fluctuation over time.
+The enclosure prevents that heat from dissipating into the entire room while reducing heating time and temperature fluctuation over time.

 Note: This will also reduce power consumption.